Dew point

 The dew point is the temperature that air, of a constant absolute humidity and pressure, must be cooled to in order for the relative humidity to rise to 100%.
 This temperature is a thermodynamic property that depends on the pressure and water content of the air.
-When the air at a temperature above the dew point is cooled, its moisture capacity is reduced and airborne water vapor will condense to form liquid water known as dew.
-When this occurs through the air's contact with a colder surface, dew will form on that surface.
+When the air at a temperature above the dew point is cooled, its moisture capacity is reduced, and when the temperature passes below the dew point water vapor will condense, or precipitate, to form liquid water.
+When this occurs through the air's contact with a colder surface, the precipitate on that surface is dew.

-The dew point is affected by the air's humidity.
+The dew point is affected by the air's absolute humidity.
 The more moisture the air contains, the higher its dew point.

 When the temperature is below the freezing point of water, the dew point is called the frost point, as frost is formed via deposition rather than condensation.

 In liquids, the analog to the dew point is the cloud point.